 We will provide a small notebook that you may use for writing notes while taking the examination.
 Only one notebook will be provided and no pages can be added.
 The notes in the notebook will not be scored.
-Your ID label will be attached to the notebook cover, and your bar code labels will be included inside the notebook.
-This notebook must be returned intact at sign-out (including unused labels).
-No pages or parts can be torn or ripped out.
+Your ID label will be attached to the notebook cover, and your bar code labels will be included in the notebook.
+This notebook must be returned intact at sign-out (including the sheet of unused labels).

 Complaints and conflict of interest

-If you believe that administrative, environmental or personal health problems encountered during the exam may significantly affect your results, you must:
+If you believe that procedural irregularities, emergent circumstances or illness encountered during the exam may significantly affect your results, you must:

 - Immediately communicate such concerns to the Deputy Registrar or Senior Staff on site at the time of the examination session